The event system

 Assigning event types to mappings (oosd)

 The Mapping Types panel shows a checklist of all grammars for each mapping.
 Check or uncheck to add or remove a grammar from a mapping’s event_types array.
-This writes to oos.event_mappings.event_types via oos.cmd.event_mappings.set_types.
+This writes to public.event_mappings.event_types via oos.cmd.event_mappings.set_types.

 Inserting events